OldManUmby/Sundered-Shadows/Manuscript/10d--Human.md

 ### Human Abilities

-Except where noted in thier lineage, all humans generate ability scores as follows.
+Except where noted in their lineage, all humans generate ability scores as follows.

 ***Strength.*** <!--Add copy here -->
 ***Dexterity.*** <!--Add copy here -->